rahoulb/rewards/README.md

 from), then tell it to discover the rewards for a given account number and subscription package.

+To run the test suite use `bundle exec rake test`.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/Rewards/fork )